bluecontra/AAAI2021-VDFP/README.md

 This is the official implementation of our work [Foresee then Evaluate: Decomposing Value Estimation with Latent Future Prediction](https://ojs.aaai.org/index.php/AAAI/article/view/17182) accepted on AAAI 2021.

-This repo is also centrally maintained in [TJU AI Optimizer](https://github.com/TJU-DRL-LAB/AI-Optimizer/tree/main/self-supervised-rl/RL_with_Other_Representations/VDFP).
+This repo is also maintained in [TJU AI Optimizer](https://github.com/TJU-DRL-LAB/AI-Optimizer/tree/main/self-supervised-rl/RL_with_Other_Representations/VDFP) with a systematic collection.

 ## Introduction